-In this interview, host Nathalie Virem, asks penetrating questions of Terry Tamminen, the President and CEO of The Leonardo DiCaprio Foundation, who is at the forefront of climate change science, policy, and philanthropy.
+In this interview, host Nathalie Virem, asks penetrating questions to Terry Tamminen, the President and CEO of The Leonardo DiCaprio Foundation, who is at the forefront of climate change science, policy, and philanthropy.
 In this conversation, you will learn about:

 Nathalie Virem: As the CEO of The Leonardo DiCaprio Foundation since 2016, what is your overarching mission?

 Terry Tamminen: I share Leonardo’s mission.
 The Leonardo DiCaprio Foundation is dedicated to the long-term health and wellbeing of all Earth’s inhabitants.
 We’re running out of time to ensure a more sustainable future on this planet.
 Some people talk about saving the planet itself, but our main focus is to save human’s ability to survive and thrive on this planet.

 Nathalie Virem: How do you fundraise to support this vision?

 Terry Tamminen: Unlike many foundations that have an endowment where there’s money parked in the stock market, we believe that we should raise the money and get it out the door as quickly and effectively as possible.
 We do that for two reasons: (1) If we just raised money and parked it in the stock market, we might be backing companies that are harming our mission, and (2) There is a high sense of urgency here, and waiting to take action is not helping.

 Nathalie Virem: As an expert on marine conservation, climate change, energy renewal, and other environmental issues, what meaningful statistics can you share with us today to paint a picture of what the state of affairs is?

 Terry Tamminen: The most breathtaking statistic I can offer is this: